How to crawl large websites

 When running a full audit, pause and resume if you are unable to leave the crawler on continuously.

-Make sure you've got enough disk space on your machine.
+Make sure you've got enough disk space on your machine (if running on a Desktop).